MAlshaik/VolanteerApp/README.md

 This app was developed for submission in the congressional app challenge.

-Fun fact: This was my first experience creating a flutter mobile app.
+Fun fact: This was my first experience creating a flutter mobile app and I loved the experience.

+The ability to create a quality front-end and back-end in a relativly short amount of time is a mind blowing experinence.
+Not only that but the application can be used on all devices IOS, Android, and Web.

 Contributers: MAlshaik, aa200400